Spend The Night At Point Lookout State Park, Maryland's Most Haunted Campground

 Some of the Maryland ghost stories will send chills down your spine.
 One tells the tale of a doctor who helped John Wilkes Booth after he assassinated Abraham Lincoln.
 Dr. Samuel Mudd, in fact, set the broken leg of the assassin.
 After being found guilty, Mudd was sentenced to prison on Dry Tortugas Island.
 After four years in prison, Dr. Mudd returned home.
 You can visit his home today, although it’s said to be haunted.
 You might hear the sound of Wilkes Booth knocking on the door and footsteps (but no one is there).
 It’s not uncommon to see apparitions either.

 How many state parks are in Maryland?

-With 53 state parks that span nearly 100,000 acres, Maryland promises a ton to do, including camping.
+With 53 state parks in Maryland spanning nearly 100,000 acres, there are plenty of recreational activities to do, including camping.
 For a campground that’s just on the edge of Gathland State Park, book a stay at The Treehouse Camp at Maple Tree Campground.
 Feel as though you’ve stepped into a fairy tale by staying in one of the rustic treehouses or in the charming hobbit house.
-For another state park campground in Maryland, make your way to Patapsco Valley State Park which spans across 32 beautiful miles.
+For another state park campground in Maryland, make your way to Patapsco Valley State Park which spans 32 beautiful miles.
 You can stay at one of the campsites or, if you prefer a more traditional experience, pitch a tent.